mbaumer/us_hep_funding/docs/_states/CT.md

 [Back to top](#top)
 ## CT-05 -- Rep. Jahana Hayes (D) -- [Wikipedia](https://en.wikipedia.org/wiki/CT-05)
 ### Committees
-Jahana Hayes is the #3 Republican on the House Subcommittee on Early Childhood, Elementary, and Secondary Education
+Jahana Hayes is the #3 Democrat on the House Subcommittee on Early Childhood, Elementary, and Secondary Education

 ### HEP Grants
 ```